How to Clear Cloud Synced Settings in Microsoft Account

 Why Clear Cloud Synced Settings?

-You might want to clear cloud synced settings for several reasons.
-Perhaps you are selling an old computer.
-Maybe you want to stop Windows from syncing old, messy preferences to a new device.
-Or, you might want to improve your digital privacy.
-Why clear these?
-It removes outdated configuration files from Microsoft servers.
-What happens when done?
-Your devices will stop pulling old settings, allowing you to start fresh.
+You might want to clear these settings for several reasons.
+Perhaps you’re selling an old computer, want to stop syncing old preferences to a new device, or wish to improve your digital privacy.
+Clearing them removes outdated configuration files from Microsoft servers.
+Your devices will then stop pulling old settings, allowing you to start fresh.

 How to Clear Cloud Synced Settings